-Cranberry is most commonly used for prevention and treatment of urinary tract infections (UTIs).
-Cranberry JUICE seems to help prevent UTIs, but so far it doesn't seem to be effective in treating UTIs.
+Cranberry is most commonly used for the prevention and treatment of urinary tract infections (UTIs).

-Cranberry is also used for neurogenic bladder (a bladder disease), as well as to deodorize urine in people with urinary incontinence (difficulty controlling urination).
-Some people use cranberry to increase urine flow, kill germs, speed skin healing, and reduce fever.
+Cranberry is also used for kidney stones, neurogenic bladder (a bladder disease), to deodorize urine in people with difficulty controlling urination, to prevent urine catheters from becoming blocked, and to heal skin around surgical openings in the stomach that are used to eliminate urine.
+Some people use cranberry to increase urine flow, kill germs, and reduce fever.

-Some people use cranberry for type 2 diabetes, chronic fatigue syndrome (CFS), scurvy, inflammation of the lining around the lung (pleurisy), and cancer.
+Some people use cranberry for type 2 diabetes, chronic fatigue syndrome (CFS), enlarged prostate, common colds, flu, heart disease, memory, metabolic syndrome, ulcers caused by Helicobacter pylori (H. pylori), scurvy, inflammation of the lining around the lung (pleurisy), and cancer.

 Possibly Effective for...

 - Preventing urinary tract infections (UTIs).
 Some research shows that taking certain cranberry capsules or tablets can help prevent UTIs in people who have had UTIs in the past.
 However, research is unclear whether drinking cranberry juice helps prevent repeat UTIs.
 Taking certain cranberry products or drinking cranberry juice might prevent UTIs in older people living in nursing homes, in pregnant women, and in children who have had UTIs in the past.
 But cranberry does not appear to help prevent UTIs in other people who have conditions that make them a high risk for UTIs.
 This includes people undergoing surgery or radiation near the bladder or urinary tract, as well as people with a bladder condition (neurogenic bladder) caused by an injury to the spinal cord.

 While cranberry can help prevent UTIs for some people, it should not be used for treating UTIs.